buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 The right choice of tags is important for organizing your content and effectively analyzing your progression.
 Here are some examples of tags:

-- `Healt`: If your goal is a healthier lifestyle, you may create a general health tag for all activities or resources related to improving your health.
+- `Health`: If your goal is a healthier lifestyle, you may create a general health tag for all activities or resources related to improving your health.
 - `Family`: You can tag activities to distinguish how much effort you spend on different aspects of your life.
 - `P:1`: In a project context, you may define priority or cost estimation tags.